pro-utkarshM/Jarvis-Code-Editor/README.md

 # Jarvis-Code-Editor
-Revolutionize your coding workflow with our Voice-Activated AI Code Editor, making programming more efficient and accessible through the power of voice.
+Unlock the potential of collaborative coding with our innovative Voice-Activated AI Code Editor, where AI acts as a helpful friend, assisting you in writing code blocks, generating project roadmaps, and suggesting improvements.
+Our focus is on refining the AI's ability to provide even more accurate code suggestions and project management assistance, ensuring a seamless coding experience.